Nexmo/messaging-gateway/README.md

-# Nexmo In-App Messaging Conversation Gateway Demo
+# Nexmo In-App Messaging Gateway Demo

 An API server to demo how to use Nexmo In-App Messaging on your server-side applications.
 For more info visit our [developer preview site.](https://ea.developer.nexmo.com/conversation/overview)